Clarity adorns profound thoughts.

 - The Iteration backlog, consisting of the Stories committed to the iteration

 - A statement of iteration goals, as shown in Figure 1

-- A commitment to the work needed to achieve the team’s goals
+- A commitment to the work needed to achieve the team’s iteration goals

 Iteration goals often reflect the following:

 - Business or technical Milestones

-- Routine jobs and other things, such as maintenance and documentation
+- Routine jobs and other things, such as maintenance, refactoring and documentation

 Iteration goals are achieved by completing backlog items, even though it may not be necessary to finish every story to meet the goals.
 In other words, the goals for the iteration override any particular story.
-On occasion, it may even be necessary to add new user stories to achieve the iteration’s goals.
+On occasion, it may even be necessary to add new stories to achieve the iteration’s goals.

 Why Iteration Goals?

 Align Team Members to a Common Purpose

 The execution of an iteration goes by very quickly.
 It’s a fast and furious process.
-Iteration goals help the team, and Product Owner to reach agreement on the initial business value they intend to deliver, align the team and program PI objectives, and ground everyone on their shared purpose, as Figure 2 illustrates.
+Iteration goals help the team, and Product Owner to reach agreement on the business value they intend to deliver, align their work to their team PI objectives, and ground everyone on their shared purpose, as Figure 2 illustrates.

 Agile teams are not islands of agility.
-Instead, they are integral parts of the broader Program Level context and purpose.
+Instead, they are integral parts of the broader ART context and mission.
 As a result, the intent of upcoming iterations requires communication with other teams and the Release Train Engineer (RTE).
 Iteration goals facilitate alignment with the program PI objectives.
 Also, they provide the necessary context for discovering dependencies and developing a resolution, as Figure 3 illustrates.

 Provide Continuous Management Information